thelingxichen/scSVAS/webserver/docs/app/Clonal_Lineage.md

 # Clonal Lineage

+`A visualization of CNV shift from parent to child subclone during the evolution.`

 > For quick view of visualization application, please try the demo files in the "Editor" sidebar `Demo File Sets`.
 Description of demo files is available in [demo data](https://docsc.deepomics.org/#/data/Demo_Data).

 > The uploaded input file must match the required format, please check the general accepted [input file format](https://docsc.deepomics.org/#/data/Input_Format).